DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-first-half-term-developing-quality-pedagogy-part-1/spring-week-2-ect-self-study-activities.md

 ## Review: 10 mins

-Read the Research and Practice Summary on this week’s topic.
+Read the Research and Practice Summary on this week's topic.
 As you read, reflect on:

 1. the practices that you are already doing well
 2. the practices you are doing some of the time, but could do more of/more consistently
-3. the practices you don’t use in your teaching yet
+3. the practices you don't use in your teaching yet

 ## Plan: 10 mins